neeraj-sharma-cali/psm.promo/README.md

 **A note:**
 When DB is integrated in this setup using a local Dockerized instance e.g. MySQL.
 The whole application development cycle is seamless.
-The boot automatically picks up the new migration scripts and applies them and the app is in sync with the data with at auto-start.
+The boot automatically picks up the new migration scripts and applies them and the app is in sync with the data upon auto-start.

 ##Testing:
 #### Warning.